 All I could see were chests, shoulders, arms, necks and snarling, spewing mouths, but then off about 25 yards away I spotted three cops looking quizzically towards the kerfuffle around me.
 I was never so glad to see the law in my life.
 They looked like the cavalry and I urgently waved to them.

 They started towards us and as I pushed through the crowd I gave them a relieved smile to let them know that I was the citizen in need of their judicious assistance and it was those around me who had broken the peace, but before I could say anything the mob as one started shouting their accusation: “This guy is taking pictures of children,” they each repeatedly said.
 Shaking my hands and my head, my smile shifted into a resigned and indulgent one, irritated yet amused at these ridiculous charges.
-I was confident the blind eye of justice would clear up this imbroglio in no time, but when the cops and the mob and I all reached each other, the first thing the coppers said was, “Why are you taking pictures of children, Sir?”
+I was confident the blind eye of justice would clear up this imbroglio in no time, but when the fuzz and the mob and I all reached each other, the first thing they said was, “Why are you taking pictures of children, Sir?”

-At a glance they seemed bright eyed, modern men, the kind of guys who gave to The United Way, but from my particular angle I saw something else.
+At a glance, they seemed bright-eyed modern men, the kind of guys who gave to The United Way, but from my particular angle, I saw something else.
 I saw hate in their eyes – hatred for me – and I saw the power they felt from being a mob.
 I saw saliva dripping from their cuspids, and I could say they looked like a pack of wolves if I hadn’t also understood that they and I were of the same species, that I might just as well be one of them and any one of them could just as well be me, and I damned them in my mind for showing me that.

 “Why are you taking pictures of children, Sir,” the cop repeated and the crowd railed “Yeah, yeah, why you taking pictures of children?”

 “Get these people away from me,” I said.
 “I’m not answering any questions with a mob around me.”
 The three cops looked at each other and acknowledged between themselves that this was not an unreasonable request.
 They went into their policemen-clearing-the-crime-scene routine.
-“All right, keep moving, everything’s under control, nothing to see here,” they said, walking around in little circles, making clearing motions with their arms as if they were pushing through a field of hay or shoeing away the pigeons.
+“All right, keep moving, everything’s under control, nothing to see,” they said, walking around in little circles, making clearing motions with their arms as if they were pushing through a field of hay or shoeing away the pigeons.

 The mob dissolved as easily as it had gelled.
 The three cops turned towards me and formed a semicircle, looking expectant, waiting to hear what I had to say.
 They were clean and sparkling in their casual, uniformed shorts, but around their waists they each packed a pistol, a taser, mace, cuffs, a billy-club and other menacing devices.
 I said to myself, “Be cool, man, don’t get excited,” but then I started to wave my arms hysterically and shouting about who did those people think they were accusing me of something heinous when they couldn’t know what I was doing.
 I was perfectly within my rights taking photos in a public place and the cops were out of line acting towards me like I was guilty of something just because some creep made unsubstantiated allegations regarding something that wasn’t even illegal.